cfrg/draft-irtf-cfrg-hpke/draft-irtf-cfrg-hpke.md

 HPKE variants rely on the following primitives:

 * A Key Encapsulation Mechanism (KEM):
-  - GenerateKeyPair(): Generate a key pair (sk, pk)
+  - DeriveKeyPair(ikm): Derive a key pair (sk, pk) from input keying material
-  - MarshalPk(pk): Produce a fixed-length byte string encoding the public key `pk`
+  - Marshal(pk): Produce a fixed-length byte string encoding the public key `pk`
-  - UnmarshalPk(enc): Parse a fixed-length byte string to recover a public key
+  - Unmarshal(enc): Parse a fixed-length byte string to recover a public key
-  - UnmarshalSk(enc): Parse a fixed-length byte string to recover a private key.
-This function can fail on some inputs.
   - Encap(pk): Generate an ephemeral, fixed-length symmetric key and a fixed-length encapsulation of that key that can be decapsulated by the holder of the private key corresponding to pk